What are the implications of a secondment to Belgium ?

 In this context, the salary will only be considered taxable in Belgium if it is paid or the salary cost is borne by the Belgian host.
 If the salary is paid by the former employer abroad, the salary will not be taxable in Belgium if the employee stays (not only working) in Belgium as the country of employment for less than 183 days in any period of 12 months.
 As soon as the Belgian secondment lasts for more than 183 days, the salary will be taxable here and a Belgian tax return will need to be filed.

 It is important to mention that a special tax regime is also available to certain foreign executives, specialists, and researchers who are temporarily assigned to Belgium.
-Under this special regime, the seconded employee can benefit froma tax exemption up to 30% of their gross salary.
-The Belgian expat tax regime was completely overhauled in the beginning of 2022.
+Under this special regime, the seconded employee can benefit from a tax exemption up to 30% of their gross salary.
+The new Belgian expat tax regime has been introduced in January 2022.

 The employee may also be exempt from Belgian social security for the duration of their secondment, within an EU context or if a bilateral social security treaty is in place with the home country.
 If certain conditions are met, the employee can continue to pay social security abroad while working in Belgium.
 This is typically demonstrated with a portable ‘A1’ document or with a certificate of coverage from a foreign social security authority.
 This ‘PD A1’ is normally valid for a period of up to 24 months.